ethz-asl/voxblox/README.md

 # Transformations in Voxblox

-Voxblox uses active transforms and Hamilton Quaternions.
+Voxblox uses active transforms and Hamilton quaternions.
 For futher details on the notation used throughout the code see [the minkindr wiki](https://github.com/ethz-asl/minkindr/wiki/Common-Transformation-Conventions)